 It is easy to get uneasy about where Jean-Luc Godard now sits in our cultural slipstream.
-For decades he has occupied one of those high, difficult places in film history that seem almost untouchable, as if the critical canon had fixed him permanently in a kind of honored air pocket above ordinary taste.
+For decades, he has occupied one of those high, difficult places in film history that seem almost untouchable, as if the critical canon had fixed him permanently in a kind of honored air pocket above ordinary taste.

 But in a media world that keeps rebuilding itself around digital excess, franchise noise, algorithmic distraction, and the endless churn of image consumption, there is a real question about how long a film like Vivre sa vie can keep speaking with force.
 How long can a small, smoky, self-questioning work survive beside giant robots, hyperactive spectacle, and movies that seem engineered to overwhelm the nervous system rather than address it?